Master of Science in Nursing

 Student Learning Outcomes

-The goal of the Master of Science in Nursing program is to prepare graduates with specialized preparation as educators, who contribute to the nursing profession by applying evidence-based teaching and learning practices in a variety of settings.
+The goal of the Master of Science in Nursing — Nurse Educator program is to provide specialized preparation for registered nurses seeking roles in nursing education.
+The curriculum emphasizes evidence-based teaching and learning practices that can be applied across academic, clinical and professional development settings.
 Graduates of the M.S.N. program will be able to:

-• Promote evidence-based practice through problem identification and the critique of research findings
+• Promote evidence-based practice through problem identification and the critical appraisal of research to inform nursing education and practice

-• Collaborate in policy development, resource management, and cost-effective care delivery
+• Collaborate in policy development, resource management and cost-effective approaches related to nursing education and professional development

-• Apply legal/ethical principles to promote a values-based professional practice
+• Apply legal and ethical principles to support values-based professional practice in educational and clinical learning environments

-• Affect health care outcomes through advanced roles of clinician, teacher, manager, researcher, and consultant
+• Influence health care and educational outcomes through advanced roles as nurse educators, leaders, mentors and consultants

-• Advocate for access to quality health care for diverse populations
+• Advocate for access to quality health care and inclusive learning environments for varied populations

-• Collaborate with other disciplines to design, deliver and evaluate health care services for diverse populations
+• Collaborate with interprofessional partners to design, deliver, and evaluate educational initiatives and health care services for diverse populations

-• Provide leadership in education in a variety of clinical and academic settings
+• Provide leadership in nursing education across a variety of clinical, academic and professional practice settings

 Expenses